 - In 27 Dresses, Jane is a bridesmaid at two different weddings on the same night.

-- In the upcoming movie The Sitter, Noah has to balance between babysitting an old neighbor's kids (although he was primarily focused on another kind of "kids" when arriving to do the babysitting), as well as going over to a female friend's place to have sex.
+- In The Sitter, Noah has to balance between babysitting an old neighbor's kids (although he was primarily focused on another kind of "kids" when arriving to do the babysitting), as well as going over to a female friend's place to have sex.

 - In the 1963 The Nutty Professor, geeky, sweet-natured Professor Kelp finds himself having to chaperone the big school dance his suave, loutish alter ego Buddy Love has been hired to perform at.

 - The protagonist of William Sleator's The Duplicate accidentally schedules a date as the same time as his grandmother's birthday.
 In order to avoid the Hilarity that would ensue if he tried to run back in forth between the two, he uses a mysterious device to duplicate himself, so that he can attend both.
 Then his duplicate wins the coin toss and the original has to go to the grandma party, and it all goes downhill from there.

 - In the second Dork Diaries book, Nikki, the protagonist, is meant to be doing three different things at the same time: hang out with her best friends at the Halloween dance (dressed as a trash bag), be on a date with her crush at the Halloween dance (dressed as Juliet) and be helping out at her little sister's ballet class Halloween party (dressed as a giant rat).